The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Worker Groups and the Impact of Referrals on Outcomes

 \subsection{Costly Investment and Immobility}

+Lemma~\ref{lem:longrun} implies that if referrals are balanced, inequality disappears asymptotically.
+Here, we show that if we add costly investment to the model, then such convergence can fail even with balance, i.e., there is permanent (nontrivial) inequality.

+Our model of referrals can be seen as a signal extraction problem.
+The values of the advantaged group are more likely to be seen because of the better referral network.\footnote{Even in the absence of costly investment, such environments can lead to poor outcomes for the group with noisier signals \citep{phelps1972,fang2011}.} Individuals whose values are less likely to be seen (so their signals are effectively noisier) have lower incentives to make costly investments \citep{lundbergs1983}.
+This holds in our model.
+In addition, our environment is dynamic and shows how less incentives for the disadvantaged group to invest can lead to a less informative process in the future, which perpetuates the inequality, immobility, and inefficiency.
+This is a form of a poverty trap in which a lack of referrals precludes investments, which leads to low employment and hence referrals.\footnote{See \cite{calvoj2004} for a discussion of a poverty trap in a different job-referral setting.}

-There are (at least) two ways in which inequality may persist indefinitely.
-One is, as outlined in the proposition, that there is an imbalance in referral rates -- for instance with one group being more homophilous in its referrals than another.
-A second is that there may be additional incentives in the matching process that induce long-run inequality in employment rates.
-For instance, if workers must make a costly investment -- e.g., in education -- to realize a productive value, then we may observe perpetual immobility and inequality.
-In particular, since Proposition~\ref{proposition:differential_wages} implies that the expected wage of blue workers of participating in the labor market is greater than that of green workers, if there is some cost to educating one's self before knowing whether one will have a referral, then for some investment costs green workers will not invest while blue workers will.
+In particular, if workers must make a costly investment---e.g., in education---to realize a productive value, then perpetual immobility and inequality can ensue.
+Specifically, Proposition~\ref{proposition:group_outcomes} implies that the expected wage of blue workers from participating in the labor market is greater than that of green workers.
+Thus, if there is some cost to educating one's self before knowing whether one will have a referral, then for some investment costs green workers will not invest while blue workers will.
+We show this formally and further analyze their impact on productivity.

-Since poverty traps are analyzed elsewhere, we do not elaborate further here,\footnote{For example, see \cite{calvoj2004} for a discussion of a poverty trap in a job-referral setting.} but we note that this model induces a robust poverty trap if workers have to invest in order to be productive.
+Consider a setting in which workers are either of high or low value, $v_H$ or $v_L$.
+By default, workers are of low value, but by investing at cost $c>0$, workers have a $\rho<1$ chance of becoming high value.
+The investment decision occurs before workers know the number of referrals they receive; nevertheless, when making this decision, workers do consider their expected networks of referrals.
+To isolate the role of investment in sustaining inequality, we focus on the case in which referrals are purely homophilous: $h_b=h_g=1$.
+We examine subgame perfect equilibria of this game, in which the rest of the game is as before, and workers maximize their expected payoff in the ensuing hiring stage (as described in Section~\ref{sec:one-period}) net of any cost of investment.

+Proposition~\ref{proposition:group_outcomes} implies that the strictly-advantaged group of blues ($\frac{e_b}{e_g}>\frac{n_b}{n_g}$) have a higher incentive to invest.
+Consequently, the equilibria must feature all blues investing if some greens do.
+Thus, in non-corner equilibria, blues are endogenously the group with a better distribution of values.
+This gives them an advantage on the referral market, which in turn can lead to perpetual inequality (immobility).